 During your first weeks at Chapeltown Academy, you will benefit from our robust transition support in classes and in your tutor group.
 You will be given a course file for each subject, for example, containing the schedule for classes and seminars, the subject specification, past papers, examiners’ reports and a variety of other resources to help you to keep focussed and stay organised.
 Everybody at the Academy is there to help and to make sure that you settle in happily and make good progress.
 Just ask if there is anything you need to know.

-The first part of the day is spent either with tutor groups or with your House.
 You will be assigned to a Tutor who will stay with you throughout your time at the Academy.
 They will provide pastoral support as well as academic advice and they will usually be your first port of call for any issues that might arise during your time with us.
 Your tutor will get to know you extremely well and will help the Head Teacher and UCAS coordinator write your UCAS references or professional references in due course.
 The carefully designed preparing for the future programme provides an excellent framework to support your development towards young adulthood.
 For example, you will have sessions on careers, financial literacy, university applications and health and well-being.

 The academy is now separated into four Houses, named after some of our outstanding first cohort; Ibrahim, Khan, Audsley and Crossland.
 These students encompass what we believe to be the core principles of Chapeltown Academy.